Police Safety Orders

 The police will talk to you about what support and protection you need but they do not need your consent to issue a Police Safety Order.

-A Police Safety Order can last for up to five days.
+A Police Safety Order can last up to a maximum of 10 days.

 What happens if the person breaches the Police Safety Order?